mfoncho/-coinablepay_Q_and_A/Q-1_solution.md

 - Discuss Business logic and constraints like referals and coupons etc.
 - Discuss lagal constraints like GDPR and data retension policies
 - Select ui wireframe
-- Develope Api boundries specs for
+- Develope API boundries specs for
     - Context app and Phoenix app
     - Phoenix app and http clients
     - http clients and ui components